 If privacy is a great concern for your family members, you can always build a duplex.
 It provides you with separate living space for each family, and at the same time, you can be there for them whenever they need you.

-One of the biggest issue with a multi-generational home is flexibility.
+One of the biggest issue with designing a multi generational home is flexibility.
 Most of the multi-generational home design lacks the spaces that can be used for multiple functions.
 So, the key while designing a multi-generational home is not to customise an area to the point where it can’t be modified.
 For example, your bedroom must include the features to transform into a study or media room, whenever needed.
 So, do not customise a single area to serve a single purpose.
 Also, plan the utilities like plumbing, electrical wiring, and more ahead to avoid any costly repairs in the future.

-Choose Semi-open Plan Design
+Choose Semi-Open Plan Design

 When it comes to multigenerational living, open plan design is the ultimate choice among people.
 But, some new home builders NSW suggest choosing a semi-open floor plan to increase the space that allows different activities.
 You can also add different expressions to your space by changing ceiling heights, installing different floors, and more.